Chatlada-Nina/TheGuessWordGame/README.md

 ### Bugs discovered
 - When the instruction modal display on a mobile phone, the close button position is too low.
 To improve this, I adjust the padding in CSS to ensure that the button position is fit the phone screen and other screen.
-- When users fill in a correct answer with the uppercase, the function checked as a wrong answer.
-To improve this, I added .toLowerCase() in the checkAnswer function to convert whatever the users types in, it will be compared in a case-insensitive manner.
+- When user fill in a correct answer with the uppercase, the function checked as a wrong answer.
+To improve this, I added .toLowerCase() in the checkAnswer function to convert whatever users types in, it will be compared in a case-insensitive manner.
+- When user is typing the input on a mobile device, the entire page is shifted up, pushing the banner out of the view and the pop-up button not working properly.
+To fix this issue, I add interactive-widget property set to resizes-content to the meta tag, forces the browser to use the previous behavior, where both the Visual and Layout viewports are resized. - Resource from [Stackoverflow](https://stackoverflow.com/questions/77812591/when-opening-the-keyboard-on-mobile-how-can-i-force-my-content-to-shrink-to-fit)